awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_Fragment.md

 Required: No

  **ProducerTimestamp**   <a name="KinesisVideo-Type-reader_Fragment-ProducerTimestamp"></a>
-The time stamp from the producer corresponding to the fragment\.
+The timestamp from the producer corresponding to the fragment\.
 Type: Timestamp
 Required: No

  **ServerTimestamp**   <a name="KinesisVideo-Type-reader_Fragment-ServerTimestamp"></a>
-The time stamp from the AWS server corresponding to the fragment\.
+The timestamp from the AWS server corresponding to the fragment\.
 Type: Timestamp
 Required: No